bufferapp/android-guidelines/project_style_guidelines.md

     	} catch (NumberFormatException e) { }
 	}

 This gives no information to both the developer and the user, making it harder to debug and could also leave the user confused if something goes wrong.
-When catching an exception, we should also always log the error to the console for debug purposes and if necessary alert the user of the issue.
+When catching an exception, we should also always log the error to the console for debugging purposes and if necessary alert the user of the issue.
 For example:

 	public void setCount(String count) {